Can you create restore point in Windows Server 2008 (R2)?

 Step 2.
 Open Windows Server Backup software, enter the main page of it and click Backup > System Backup subsequently

 Step 3.
-Click Step 2 to choose the destination path you want to save your backup.
-And if you want to configure any other advanced option, you can choose Backup Options, Schedule, Scheme option as shown below.
+Choose the destination path you want to save your backup.
+And if you want to configure any other advanced option, you can choose Options, Schedule, Scheme option as shown below.
 Then, confirm all options you choose and click Start Backup.

 Tips: to restore from the backup image, please click Restore to achieve.